orbeon/orbeon-forms-doc/XForms-~-Binds.md

 ### Static appearance for read-only controls

 Sometimes, read-only controls don't appear very nicely in web browsers.
 For example, a combo box will appear grayed out.
 It maybe be hard to read, and there is not much point showing a combo box since the user can't interact with it.
 Furthermore, with some browsers, like IE 6 and earlier, it is not even possible to make disabled controls appear nicer with CSS.
-In order to make read-only versions of forms look nicer, Orbeon Forms supports a special extention attribute that allows you to produce a "static" appearance for read-only controls.
+In order to make read-only versions of forms look nicer, Orbeon Forms supports a special extension attribute that allows you to produce a "static" appearance for read-only controls.
 You enable this on your first XForms model:

 ```xml
 <xf:model xxf:readonly-appearance="static">